 Start with management and trades, not tests.
 Give chews in a low-traffic area.
 Walk by at a distance and toss a treat without reaching.
 Teach a cheerful "trade" with boring objects first, then slowly build value.

-If there has been snapping, biting, guarding around children, or guarding of unpredictable items, contact a certified force-free trainer or veterinary behavior professional.
+If there has been snapping, biting, guarding around children, or guarding of unpredictable items, contact a qualified trainer or veterinary behavior professional.
 Resource guarding is workable, but it deserves a real safety plan.

 Write down every item your dog values and rank the response.
 A tissue may cause running away.
 A bully stick may cause freezing.
 A food bowl may cause growling only when another dog approaches.
 This map prevents you from treating all items the same.